KL-BSS: Rethinking optimality for neighbourhood selection in structural equation models: : Support recovery in SEM

 \subsection{Comparing two candidates}

-For any two candidate supports $S,T\in\suppspace$, instead of directly comparing residual variances, Algorithm~\ref{alg:main:twoccase2} chooses the ``better'' candidate using a newly defined score $\mathcal{L}$ with an additional term that arises from the constrained parameter space $\betaspace$.
-In order to avoid notational clutter, let the shared component be $W:=S\cap T$, and the difference between two candidate supports be $S':=S\setminus T$ and $T':=T\setminus S$, so that $S=S'\cup W$ and similarly for $T$.
-Then the score for $R\cup W$ with $R\in\{S',T'\}$ is given by
+For any two candidate supports $S,T\in\suppspace$, instead of directly comparing residual variances as in \bss{}, Algorithm~\ref{alg:main:twoccase2} chooses the ``better'' candidate using a newly defined score $\mathcal{L}$ with an additional term that arises from the KL-divergence between each candidate model, explained below.
+In order to avoid notational clutter, let the shared component be $W:=S\cap T$, and the difference between two candidate supports be $S':=S\setminus T$ and $T':=T\setminus S$, so that we can write both $S$ and $T$ as $R\cup W$ with $R\in\{S',T'\}$.
+Then the score for $R\cup W$ is given by